eddelbuettel/r2u/README.md

 ### What is it Based On?

-For the CRAN binaries we either repackage [P3M/RSPM/PPM](https://packagemanager.rstudio.com/client/#/repos/2/packages/) builds (where available) or build natively.
+Initially, for the CRAN binaries we repackaged [P3M/RSPM/PPM](https://packagemanager.rstudio.com/client/#/repos/2/packages/) builds (where available) or build natively.
 All selected BioConductor packages are built natively.
 For all of these, full dependency resolution and integration with the system is a key feature.
+For arm64 we started to build from source as we did for BioConductor.
+Initially we build BioConductor packages locally too; this was moved to GitHub Actions in 2025.
+The experience of building via GitHub Action for both arm64 and BioConductor has been generally positive so now _everything_ is built from source at GitHub Actions in the [r2u-builder](https://github.com/eddelbuettel/r2u-builder) repository (which used to be the r2u-bioc-builder repository).

 Everything is provided as `.deb` binary files with proper dependency resolution by using a proper `apt` repo which also has a signed Release file.

 ### Usage and Setup